Postgraduate research degrees

 This may be a good time to gain experience teaching undergraduate students.
 The School offers a wide range of paid teaching opportunities to PhD students, such as leading tutorials, helping with lab classes and fieldtrips and marking assignments.

-You will spend this year trying to complete your research for your thesis and work towards submitting the final draft and having your viva defense.
+You will spend this year trying to complete your research for your thesis and work towards submitting the final draft and having your viva defence.

 You will continue to build on your research from the preceding years, with an increasing emphasis on analysing and interpreting your data and writing up your findings.
 As well as working towards the completion of your thesis, you will be encouraged to submit your work to academic publications, where it can be picked up by a wider audience.